-Below you can read a little about the terrible atrocities committed by the unit, as well as practical information for visiting the Unit 731 Museum in Harbin.
+Below you can read a little about the terrible atrocities committed by the Japanese army in China during World War 2.
+You can also find practical information for visiting the Unit 731 Museum in Harbin.

-Unit 731 was principally involved in testing biological weapons and diseases such as anthrax, botulism, plague, typhoid and more.
-Prisoners were then vivisected alive, usually without the use of an anaesthetic (so as not to obscure the results with other factors).
+Japan Unit 731 was principally involved in testing biological weapons and diseases such as anthrax, botulism, plague, typhoid and more.
+Prisoners were then vivisected alive, usually without the use of an anesthetic (so as not to obscure the results with other factors).

-Prisoners were infected in a variety of ways including by injection, gas, contamintaed food and more.
+Prisoners were infected in a variety of ways including by injection, gas, contaminated food and more.
 When testing battlefield capabilities, prisoners were tied to crosses or stakes and planes would spray pathogens above.

 Another method was the use of bombs such as the defoliation bacilli bomb.
 Subjects would again be tied to stakes and then a bomb detonated at different ranges.
 To ensure the prisoners didn’t die of blast injuries their head and upper body were protected, allowing the shrapnel to maim and infect, but not kill instantly.